ConservationMetrics/gc-deploy/auth0/README.md

 ## User approval flow

-To restrict access until a user is approved, a Login Flow Action is used in Auth0.
+To restrict access until a user is approved, a Post-Login Trigger Action is used in Auth0.
 This action intercepts login attempts and denies access unless the user’s `app_metadata` includes `"approved": true`.

-Action code (influenced by [the Common Use Cases in the auth0 documentation](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow#common-use-cases)):
+Trigger code (influenced by [the Common Use Cases in the auth0 documentation](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow#common-use-cases)):

 ```jsx
 exports.onExecutePostLogin = async (event, api) => {